Crown Jewel of the Red River Gorge

 Understand also that Muir Valley's owner, Muir Valley LLC, its officers and Board of Director members, and the former owners, Richard and Elizabeth Weber are protected from liability claims by the Kentucky Recreational Use Statute.

 Everyone who wishes to come into the Valley to rock climb must first execute a WAIVER on this website.
 By executing this WAIVER, you are acknowledging that you have read and understand the WARNINGS of dangers that exist within Muir Valley and the list of RULES that you agree to follow.
-These WARNINGS and RULES are listed below:
+These WARNINGS and RULES are listed below.

-Friends of Muir Valley - Owners/Managers
+Muir Valley - Owners/Managers

 Warnings for Visitors to Muir Valley